thepirat000/Audit.NET/README.md

 });
 ```

-Or to add custom fields / comments globally to all scopes:
+Or to add custom fields/comments globally to all scopes:
 ```c#
 Audit.Core.Configuration.AddCustomAction(ActionType.OnEventSaving, scope =>
 {